lupyuen/lupyuen.github.io/src/sensor.md

 (We observed these issues with Zig Compiler version 0.10.0, they might have been fixed in later versions of the compiler)

-_Won't our Sensor Data get less precise in Fixed-Point?_
+_Isn't our Sensor Data less precise in Fixed-Point?_

 Yep we lose some precision with Fixed-Point Numbers.
 (Like the final digit `6` from earlier)